Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Why Do I Wake Up Feeling Stiff?

-As we sleep, we have an increase if fluid in our discs and joints.
+As we sleep, we have an increase of fluid in our discs and joints.
 This fluid builds overnight and it results in little increase in height.
 That fluid will also allow inflammation to sit in our joints.
 It's often very mild but after 6-8 hours of sleeping, those joints will be full and feel stiff.

 You are taller in the morning because your discs fill with fluid as you sleep!